-A 2018 study estimated that the general prevalence of dysphagia in those living with MS was
+The authors of a 2023 review of studies estimate that the general prevalence of dysphagia in people living with MS is about 45%.

 If a person living with MS has trouble swallowing, they should talk with their doctor.
 Without treatment, dysphagia can lead to more serious problems, such as choking.
-In some cases, it can result in aspiration, where food, saliva, or stomach acid gets into a person’s lungs.
+In some cases, it can result in aspiration, in which food, saliva, or stomach acid gets into a person’s lungs.

 Why it happens

 Swallowing is a complicated process involving both voluntary and involuntary muscles.
-As MS affects the brain, it can impair the movement of both the voluntary and involuntary muscles.
+As MS affects the brain, it can impair the movement of both of these types of muscles.